B-JHu/speech2text/README.md

 If this flag is set, the recording of your voice will be saved to a .wav-file (default: False).
 ```

-The .wav-file will have the current datetime as its filename, and will be saved into a folder called 'voice_recordings'.
+The .wav-file will have the datetime of the recording as its filename.

 ## License